CharlesTack/mentalhealth/README.md

 ### Testing Results:

-W3 validation testing was carried out and a number of errors were highlighted which have been fixed, see [Bugs & Fixes] (https://github.com/charlestack/mentalhealth#bugs--fixes).
+W3 validation testing was carried out and a number of errors were highlighted which have been fixed, see [Bugs & Fixes](https://github.com/charlestack/mentalhealth#bugs--fixes).
 W3 validation completed as clear of any errors or warnings, except for the warning regarding the h1 element on line 77 of index.html which was maintained as the appearance of the h1 element marks the true stylistic start of the page (with the preceding h2 element being in the hero section).

 ### Lighthouse Results: